Coria (Corbridge): Town development

 After the Romans fell back to Hadrian's Wall in AD 163, the army seems to have been largely removed from Coria.
 Its ramparts were levelled and a big rebuilding programme of a very different nature was instigated.
 A series of probable temples were erected, followed by granaries, a fountain house and a large courtyard complex, which may have been intended to become a civilian forum or a military storehouse and workshop establishment.
 It was never finished in its original plan.

 Burnt timber buildings may relate to Cassius Dio's reference to tribes crossing the frontier but by the early 3rd century there was more construction.
 Two compounds opposite the supposed forum were built as part of a military supply depot within the town.
 It was connected with the Second and the Sixth Legion and may have been part of the supply network for Septimius Severus' northern campaigns.

-Information on the 3rd- and 4th-century town is lacking but an elaborate house was certainly put up which may have housed an Imperial official.
+An elaborate house was built in the 3rd-4th century which may have housed an Imperial official.
 Coria was probably a big market centre for the lead, iron and coal industries in the area, as well as agriculture, evidenced by the granaries.
 A pottery store has also been identified.
 When occupation came to an end is unclear.
 It is not even known if the site was still occupied when the Anglo-Saxons arrived to found adjoining Corbridge.

 The Corbridge Hoard was found here.

 Rediscovery

+The first excavations were carried out in 1861 by a Mr Coulson but the plans, reports and drawings were lost and only a summary of his findings published in Archaeologica Aeliana.

-Between 1906 and 1914, the site was excavated following a desire by the Northumberland County History Committee to assess the Roman remains at Corbridge ahead of a book on the history of the parish, overseen by Francis J. Haverfield.
-During that time, a number of scholars from Oxford University were sent by Haverfield to supervise local labourers tasked with the actual excavation, including J.P.
-Bushe-Fox and Leonard Woolley, making it one of the first training excavations in British archaeology.
+In 1906 a small scale excavation was carried out on the site following a desire by the Northumberland County History Committee to assess the Roman remains at Corbridge, ahead of a book on the history of the parish, The excavation was overseen by Francis J. Haverfield and supervised by Leonard Woolley.
+This excavation showed the potential of the site and as the County History Committee could not undertake such a large work the Corbridge Excavation Committee was formed to continue the work.
+Excavations continued very year from 1907 to 1914.
+Leonard Woolley supervised the first part of the 1907 season from July to September then left for Egypt.
+R H Forster supervised the excavations from then on.
+A number of students and scholars also worked on the excavations, making it one of the first training excavations in British archaeology.
+They included J.P.
+Bushe-Fox.
 Brian Dobson later ran adult training excavations at Corbridge in the 1960s and 1970s.